- If you don't own a cottage and are keen to rent one to experience a taste of northern living this summer, expect to pay more than in previous years.

-The second summer cottage season in the COVID-19 era is here, but it hasn’t diminished Canadians’ enthusiasm for escaping the city to quieter digs in cottage country.
+The summer cottage season is here, and Canadians’ enthusiasm for escaping the city to quieter digs in cottage country is alive and well.

-Regardless, if you don't own a cottage and are keen to rent one to experience a taste of northern living this summer, expect to pay more than in previous years.
-That’s because the demand for rentals has been booming since last February.
-Moreover, prices spiked because of higher cleaning fees at properties due to the pandemic.
+If you don't own a cottage and are keen to rent one to experience a taste of northern living this summer, expect to pay competitive rental prices in 2023.

 What to know about renting out your cottage